MarekMatyas/Containerisation-and-Microservices--Docker-K8/Kubernetes-K8/README.md

 Lastly we need to click on "Apply& restart".
 This might take a while so please be patient.
 Once that is done, you might have to restart your machine.

-This is if the Kubernetes and Docker are running correctly we can see that on the bottom-left corner of Docker Desktop.
+This is if the Kubernetes and Docker are running correctly.
+We can see this  green indicator on the bottom-left corner of Docker Desktop.

 ![](pictures/running.png)